Kristoff-Verschueren/eventhub-adx-connection/README.md

 Messages are automatically processed via an EventHub Consumer Group and stored in the specified ADX database.

----

 ## Prerequisites
 - **Azure CLI** installed ([Installation Guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli))
-- An existing Azure Resource Group
-- Access to an Azure account with permissions to deploy resources
+- Access to an Azure account with permissions to deploy resources.
+And optional: permissions to create a ResourceGroup.

----

 ## Structure